PaulTheNeko/art-shop-homework/README.md

 While I didn't research other frameworks, I want to mention that React would have been my second choice.I've heard of it being functional, which is a paradigm I really respect.

 I am also using Sveltekit, as that seems to be the recommended way (or at least a good way) to make a Svelte project.
-For now I've decided not to use a seperate backend, so this server as that in addition to the frontend.